 Functionality and Energy Efficiency

 High-performance windows with double or triple glazing, low-emissivity coatings, argon gas fills, and insulated frames optimize insulation.
-Energy efficient windows reduce heating and cooling costs while preventing condensation.
+Energy-efficient windows reduce heating and cooling costs while preventing condensation, which is important because condensation creates persistent dampness that fuels mold growth on window frames and adjacent walls.
 Consider functionality features like tilt-in sashes for easy cleaning, screens to enjoy fresh air, integrated blinds between glass panes, etc.

 Aesthetics and Curb Appeal